Duet3D/wiki-content/User_manual/Troubleshooting/WiFi_troubleshooting.md

   * This value should be kept below about 50.
 If it is higher, reduce either microstepping (M350) or maximum speed (M203).
   * Please note, hiccups and MaxReps is reset when you run M122 so only the value the first time you run M122 after a disconnection or completion of a print is significant.
 * Also if the connection is stable when the printer is idle but not when printing: could it be temperature-related?
 Does the disconnection occur when the CPU temperature displayed in DWC reaches a certain value?
 If so, try cooling the Duet with a fan, if you are not doing so already.
+* Do you have a PanelDue connected to the Duet?
+If so, is the WiFi connection stable if you leave the PanelDue on its Setup page?
+If so then upgrading the PanelDue to firmware 3.5.1 or later may help.
 * If unable to connect to your wireless network at boot up, try deleting all saved wifi networks with `M588 S"*"` (That is, using an asterix for the network name), then re-adding it with M587.
 For example, `M587 S"networkname" P"password"`.
 * You can manually reset the wifi module if you have console access via USB, or a PanelDue.
 Send `M552 S0`, to disable networking, followed by `M552 S1` to enable networking.
 * Consider running the Duet WiFi in access point mode.
 This way the Duet creates a network which you can join from your wireless enabled device, (eg, PC, tablet, phone, etc.) and connect to the DWC to perform further configuration.
 See [M589](/User_manual/Reference/Gcodes/M589).